selmabeds/OOP-Showcase/README.md

 # Welcome to my OOP Showcase!

 ## Objective
-This repository is where I store my Java, C, & Python projects from previous school assignments to showcase my understanding in **OOP**.
+This repository is where I store my Java & Python projects from previous assignments to showcase my understanding in **OOP**.

 These projects are applied in realistic application scenarios and have clean, modular, and reusable code as a best interest.

-## Classes Included
- - Object-Oriented Programming I
- -  Object-Ortiented Programming II
- - Principles of Programming Languages
 ## Covered Concepts

 **Java**